 - PE floor does not cover the whole floor

 The Anyoo Camping Tarp is a good option for rainy or sunny weather.
 It is made of waterproof polyester fabric, which will help keep you dry in sudden rainstorms.
-It has a silver coating on the reverse side.
+In addition, it has a silver coating on the reverse side.
 This will help protect you from UV rays.

 Every anchor point is reinforced with extra nylon straps for strength and durability.
-The full set of tarp and accessories weighs about 4.6 pounds (including the 8 tarp poles).
+The complete set of tarp and accessories weighs about 4.6 pounds (including the eight tarp poles).
 This makes it convenient to transport.

 - Shelter from rain or sun

 - A silver coating on the reverse side for UV protection